MicrosoftDocs/well-architected/well-architected/performance-efficiency/optimize-code-resources.md

 - *Queues:* A queue is a storage buffer located between a requesting component (producer) and the processing component (consumer) of the workload.
 There can be multiple consumers for a single queue.
 As the tasks increase, you should scale the consumers to meet the demand.
 The requesting component places tasks in the queue, the queue stores them until the processing component has capacity.
 A queue is often the best way to hand off work to a processing service that experiences peaks in demand.
 To learn more about queue-based load leveling, see [Queue-based load leveling pattern](/azure/architecture/patterns/queue-based-load-leveling).
 Also see [Storage queues and Service Bus queues compared and contrasted](/azure/service-bus-messaging/service-bus-azure-and-service-bus-queues-compared-contrasted).

+#### Use retry mechanisms

+Retry mechanisms are techniques used in code to handle and recover from transient errors or failures.
+They provide a way to automatically retry an operation that failed due to temporary issues such as network errors, service unavailability, or resource congestion.

+Retry mechanisms often incorporate techniques such as exponential backoff, where the delay between retries gradually increases.
+This approach helps to alleviate resource congestion by reducing the number of simultaneous retry attempts.
+Introducing a delay between retries you can minimize the strain on resources, resulting in more efficient resource utilization.

 #### Use connection pooling

 Establishing a connection to a database is an expensive operation.
 It requires creating an authenticated network connection to the remote database server.
 Database connections are especially expensive for applications that open new connections frequently.
 Connection pooling reuses existing connections and avoids the expense of opening a new connection for each request.
 Connection pooling reduces connection latency and enables higher database throughput (transactions per second) on the server.
 You should choose a pool size that can handle more connections than you currently have.
 The goal is to have the connection pool quickly handle a new incoming request.